alexalemi/beancraft/README.md

 WORK IN PROGRESS

-I want to make a nice compiler and environment for bins and beans, in Odin.
+I want to make a nice compiler and environment for bins and beans, in Janet.

 The aim of this repo is to provide an implementation of a register machine language and environment for teaching purposes.